hzoo/hopeinsource.com/src/pages/city.md

 ---
-title: '11: Cities'
+title: '11: City as Liturgy'
 date: '2019-03-21'
 time: '54'
-description: Is the city a toaster (a structure) or a cat (living)?
-We are joined by Dr. Timothy Patitsis to talk about the "problem" of a city (or the Internet).
-Our discussion covers the varied (and unrecognized) approaches of scientific thinking, the nature of liturgy as embodied knowledge, and on discerning the right kinds of governance.
+description: Is the city a toaster (an object) or a cat (a living organism)?
+We are joined by Dr. Timothy Patitsis to talk about how our physical and digital spaces, like liturgy, can be understood as "the work of the people".
+We discuss science as organized complexity, the meaning of knowledge, recursive societies, fractal hierarchies, and implications for governance.
 episodeLink: c302abae-9279-4ea1-94ab-f6f2ab9b2fca
 embedUrl: https://hopeinsource.simplecast.com/episodes/cities-JKgi3094
 ---